War of the Lombards

 The War of the Lombards (1228–1243) was a civil war in the Kingdom of Jerusalem and the Kingdom of Cyprus between the "Lombards" (also called the imperialists), the representatives of the Emperor Frederick II, largely from Lombardy, and the Eastern aristocracy led first by the Ibelins and then by the Montforts.
 The war was provoked by Frederick's attempt to control the regency for his young son, Conrad II of Jerusalem.
 Frederick and Conrad represented the Hohenstaufen dynasty.

 Origins

-Frederick had been King of Jerusalem—and as such claimed suzerainty over Cyprus—in right of his wife Isabella II until her death in 1228.
-That year he arrived first in Cyprus, where he antagonised the nobles, and then in Jerusalem, where he stayed until 1229, leaving in humiliating circumstances after having produced an anti-imperial reaction in the people.
+Emperor Frederick II had been king of Jerusalem in right of his wife Isabella II until her death in 1228.
+He claimed the suzerainty over Cyprus on the basis of King Aimery's oath of fealty to Emperor Henry VI.
+In 1228 Frederick arrived first in Cyprus, where he antagonised the nobles, and then in the Kingdom of Jerusalem, where he stayed until 1229, leaving in humiliating circumstances after having produced an anti-imperial reaction in the people.
 In 1231 he sent Riccardo Filangieri as his marshal.
 His attempt to assert his authority was opposed by John of Ibelin, the Old Lord of Beirut, who had been regent until Frederick's arrival.
 On John's death in 1236 the war was taken up by his son Balian.
 In 1239 Philip of Montfort assumed the leadership of the opposition.